T-H-Chung/note-taker/README.md

 4. Paste the link/file path and then setup link/file language and your preference (like in Usage: Executable)

 ## Known Issues
-- Executable will always open a terminal window: It's an issue in PyInstaller.
 - App crashes and exits suddenly after transcribing: The app will save transcription into a `.txt` file in the same folder.
   Use it to take notes.
 Or choose a smaller Whisper model.